 Challenges

 The research challenges are related to two categories.
 The first is mainly related to the general cycle efficiency resulting from the system configuration for given component characteristic which affect both design point and off design performance in addition to fuel flexibility.
 The second is related to system components performance which also affects cycle efficiency and fuel-flexibility, but also system operation, cost, reliability, operability and life.
-Consequently following are the recommended areas for research and innovations in this field.
+Consequently, the following are the recommended areas for research and innovations in this field.

 System Integration

-While the typical layout for commercial micro gas turbines is based on the classical recuperated Brayton cycle, the integration of the micro gas turbine components in other systems can offer innovative solutions to improve the overall performance of the system.
-Such systems are investigated by research activities and show high potential for strong performance increase.
-But they are far away form a commercial level and further R&D is needed to solve technological and cost issues.
-For example these are:
+While the typical layout for commercial micro gas turbines is based on the classical recuperated Brayton cycle, the integration of the micro gas turbine components in other systems can offer innovative solutions to improve overall performance.
+Such systems have been investigated by researchers and show high potential to significantly improve performance.
+Unfortunately, these systems are far from commercialization with further R&D needed to solve technological and cost issues.
+Examples of such systems include the following:

-Hybrid Cycles: In these cycles is different technology is integrated in-between the traditional MGT components like
+Hybrid Cycles: A unique cycle is integrated into the traditional MGT cycle, such as

-Integration of high temperature fuel cells
+High temperature fuel cells

-Integration of an external high temperature heat source like concentrated solar power (CSP)
+An external high temperature heat source, such as concentrated solar power (CSP)

-Integrated Cycles: In these cycles the MGT is still a single system, but connected to other cycles or technologies
+Integrated Cycles: The MGT cycle is connected to another cycle or technology, such as

-Integration with energy storage technologies
+Energy storage technologies

-Integration with bottoming cycles
+Bottoming cycles

-Non-Conventional Cycles: These cycles are different from the recuperated Brayton cycle bust using MGT technology
+Non-Conventional Cycles: A new, non-MGT cycle that takes advantage of MGT technology.
+Examples include

-Wet cycles (especially micro humid air cycle (mHAT))
+Wet cycles (e.g., micro humid air cycle (mHAT))

 Inverted Brayton cycle

+Higher efficiency Brayton cycles

+High pressure ratio cycles

+Intercooled and recuperated cycles

-In order to use the ability of the MGT technology to be integrated in such systems, there is a need to adapt the design of the MGT towards:
+In order to integrate MGT technology into in such systems, there is a need to adapt the design of the MGT towards:

 Higher electrical efficiency